2018 American League Championship Series: Game 4

 Former Astros player Chris Burke, who hit a series-winning home run in the 2005 NLDS, threw the ceremonial first pitch.
 Charlie Morton started for Houston, his first postseason appearance this year.
 Boston scored two runs in the first inning, on a hit by pitch, walk, wild pitch, and a two-out RBI single by Rafael Devers.
 Rick Porcello started for Boston, his second start and fourth appearance of this postseason.
-In the bottom of the first, a deep drive and potential two-run homer to right field by José Altuve, which Mookie Betts nearly caught with a leaping grab at the wall, was ruled an out due to fan interference.
+In the bottom of the first, a deep drive and potential two-run homer to right field by Jose Altuve, which Mookie Betts nearly caught with a leaping grab at the wall, was ruled an out due to fan interference.
 The controversial call was made by right field umpire Joe West.
 Houston got a run back in the bottom of the second, when Josh Reddick led off with a double, and scored on a single by Carlos Correa.
 In the top of the third, Andrew Benintendi hit a leadoff double, moved to third on a wild pitch, and scored on a double by Xander Bogaerts, giving the Red Sox a 3–1 lead.
 Josh James relieved Morton during the third, Morton having allowed three runs on three hits in 2 1/3 innings pitched.
 A George Springer home run to open the bottom of the third cut the lead to 3–2.
 Altuve then doubled, and was later driven in on a single by Reddick, evening the score, 3–3.
 A homer by Tony Kemp in the bottom of the fourth put the Astros ahead, 4–3.
 In the top of the fifth, Benintendi again doubled and was driven in by Bogaerts, tying the game at four all.
 Porcello, who had allowed four runs on seven hits, was relieved by Joe Kelly for the bottom of the fifth; Yuli Gurriel singled, advanced to second on a wild pitch, and scored on a single by Correa, putting the Astros back ahead, 5–4.
 Jackie Bradley Jr. hit a two-run homer in the top of the sixth, giving the Red Sox a 6–5 lead, which they would not relinquish.
 In the seventh, Boston added a run on a single and three walks.
 An inning later, Betts singled, advanced to second on a wild pitch, and scored on a single by J. D. Martinez, increasing Boston's lead to 8–5.
 In the bottom of the eighth, Alex Bregman was hit by a pitch, advanced to third on a Springer double, and scored on a ground out by Altuve, trimming Boston's lead to 8–6.
 Red Sox closer Craig Kimbrel allowed three walks in the bottom of the ninth to load the bases, but got the final out on Benintendi's diving catch off a Bregman liner to left, for his fourth save this postseason.